SmallChess/pgn2binpack/ANNOTATION_GUIDE.md

 2. **Format Mismatch**: Lichess PGN format (`[%eval ...]`) is incompatible.
 Evaluations must be in curly braces (`{+eval/depth}`).

 3. **Tool Limitation**: `cutechess-cli` is designed for tournaments, not PGN annotation.
-The Python script provides the needed functionality.
+A custom annotation solution is needed.

 4. **Evaluation Format**: The tool expects evaluations in pawns (not centipawns) with depth information, e.g., `{+1.01/26}`.

 ## Troubleshooting

 ### Stockfish Not Found
-If Stockfish is in a different location, update the `stockfish_path` variable in `annotate_pgn.py`.
+Ensure Stockfish is installed and accessible.
+On macOS with Homebrew, it's typically at `/opt/homebrew/bin/stockfish`.
+Update any annotation scripts to use the correct path.

 ### Python Module Not Found
 Ensure the virtual environment is activated: